statisticsnorway/klass-subsets-client/.github/ISSUE_TEMPLATE/bug-report.md

 If applicable, add screenshots to help explain your problem.

 **Suggested solution**
-If you have an idea how to fix the bug, describe the solution here.
-Name files, classes, functions, libraries etc.
+If you have an idea of how to fix the bug, describe the solution here.
+Name files, classes, functions, libraries, etc.

 **Dependencies**
 Are there other issues to be resolved first?